WardCunningham/Smallest-Federated-Wiki/ReadMe.md

 ```
 This repository exists as both a historical document and
 a community of interested parties.
 This is not where you
-want to find the current sourece for Federated Wiki.
+want to find the current source for Federated Wiki.
 ```